replicatedhq/kURL/README.md

 If you rebuild the OS packages, you'll need to manually run `rsync -r build/ ${USER}@${HOST}:kurl` to push those changes.
 The `make watchrsync` command requires Node with the `gaze-run-interrupt` package available globally.

-On the remote instance run `cd ~/kurl/scripts && sudo bash install.sh` to test your changes.
+On the remote instance run `cd ~/kurl && sudo bash scripts/install.sh` to test your changes.

 ### Airgap Builds